La Trobe’s Cottage

 Pictures Collection, State Library of Victoria

 La Trobe's Cottage was the home of Charles Joseph La Trobe, Victoria's first governor, and his wife Sophie and their children from 1839 to 1854.
 Originally erected on his Jolimont estate, the single storey dwelling is constructed of panellised timber, replicating the original prefabricated structure brought by him from London.
-The locally built dining room (1839), the first of many additions made during La Trobe's tenure, is believed to be the oldest surviving Melbourne building.
+The locally built dining room (1839), the first of many additions made during La Trobe's tenure, is the oldest surviving Melbourne building.
+The modest yet elegant family home contains many pieces of La Trobe’s furniture and other historic artefacts.
+Visiting...

 The Friends of La Trobe's Cottage